flipboxfactory/organizations/docs/objects/organization-type-site-settings.md

 # Organization Type Site Settings

-One may access the following public properties and methods on an [Organization Type Site Settings].
+You may access the following public properties and methods on an [Organization Type Site Settings].

 [Organization Type Site Settings]: organization-type-site-settings "Organization Type Site Settings"